raspberrypi/documentation/hardware/display/troubleshooting.md

 ### My screen isn't working with my old Model B or Model A Pi

 The Model A or B Pi need a couple of extra connections, and an extra line of config.
-Please see section "Attaching to Model A/B boards" of [the main display page](README.md).
+Please see [the legacy display support page](legacy.md).

 ### Some windows are cut off at the bottom of the screen so I can't use them